Reducing your business waste - industry fact sheets

 - Accommodation (PDF 597KB): More than half the waste in a typical hotel or guest house can be recycled.
 Find out how to reduce waste and increase recycling.

-- Business parks (PDF 585KB): 75 per cent of a typical waste bin at a business park can be recycled rather than going to landfill.
+- Business parks (PDF 585KB): 75% of a typical waste bin at a business park can be recycled rather than going to landfill.
 Find out quick ways to cut your waste disposal costs.

 - Clubs (PDF 622KB): A typical club waste bin contains recyclables such as paper and cardboard, food and glass.
 Find out how you can reduce waste and save on waste disposal fees.

 - Commercial offices (PDF 607KB): Almost all the contents of a typical commercial office waste bin can be recycled.
-Want to cut waste by more than 70 per cent?
+Want to cut waste by more than 70%?

-- Pubs and bars (PDF 615KB): 60 per cent of a typical pub or bar waste bin consists of recyclables including food, paper and cardboard.
-Read how to reduce waste and increase recycling.
+- Pubs and bars (PDF 615KB): 60% of a typical pub or bar's waste bin consists of recyclables including food, paper and cardboard.
+Find out how to reduce waste and increase recycling.

-- Supermarkets (PDF 607KB): Paper, cardboard, food and plastic make up more than 70 per cent of a typical supermarket or grocery store's waste.
+- Supermarkets (PDF 891KB): Paper, cardboard, food and plastic make up 80% of a typical supermarket or grocery store's waste.
 All of this can be recycled.

 - Takeaway food shops (PDF 608KB): A typical takeaway shop could recycle two-thirds of their waste instead of sending it to landfill.
 Find out how to reduce waste and save on disposal costs.

-- Timber and furniture industry (PDF 587KB): In a typical furniture and timber manufacturing business around 90 per cent of the contents of each bin can be recycled rather than being sent to landfill.
-Read about recycling wood and reducing costs.
+- Timber and furniture industry (PDF 587KB): In a typical furniture and timber manufacturing business around 90% of the contents of each bin can be recycled rather than being sent to landfill.
+Find out about recycling wood and reducing costs.

 What would you like to do next?